google/zetasql/docs/one-pager.md

 Timestamp literals support a range between the years 1 and 9999, inclusive.
 Timestamps outside of this range are invalid.

-A timestamp literal can include a numerical suffix to indicate the timezone:
+A timestamp literal can include a numerical suffix to indicate the time zone:

 ```
 TIMESTAMP '2014-09-27 12:30:00.45-08'
 ```

-If this suffix is absent, the default timezone, which is implementation defined, is used.
+If this suffix is absent, the default time zone, which is implementation defined, is used.

-For example, the following timestamp represents 12:30 p.m. on September 27, 2014, using the timezone, which is implementation defined:
+For example, the following timestamp represents 12:30 p.m. on September 27, 2014, using the which is implementation defined time zone:

 ```
 TIMESTAMP '2014-09-27 12:30:00.45'
 ```

-For more information on timezones, see [Timezone](#timezone).
+For more information about time zones, see [Time zone](#timezone).

-String literals with the canonical timestamp format, including those with timezone names, implicitly coerce to a timestamp literal when used where a timestamp expression is expected.
+String literals with the canonical timestamp format, including those with time zone names, implicitly coerce to a timestamp literal when used where a timestamp expression is expected.
 For example, in the following query, the string literal `"2014-09-27 12:30:00.45 America/Los_Angeles"` is coerced to a timestamp literal.